r3b3l-dev/the-power-room/README.md

 </a>

 <p align="center">
-	A Gym website project to help with learning Tailwind and Animate on Scroll.
+	Using a Tailwind CSS Starter Kit by Creative Tim  and modifying it into a gym website.
+A project to  learn about Tailwind CSS utility classes and implementing the AOS (Animation on Scroll) library for animation.
 	<br />
 	<a href="https://r3b3l-dev.github.io/the-power-room/">View Live Project Here</a>
 </p>